sooooner/Human-Detection-Model/README.md

 ```
 Then, you can create a container, connect it, and use it.

 If you use MySQL, you can modify train.py and utils/db_uploader.py a little and use it.
 **Refer to SQL_loader.ipynb**

 ### Training
 Running train.py will train the model and store the trained weights.
 However, since it provides a trained model, there is no need to train it separately.
 ```terminal
 python train.py
 ```

 ### inference
-When model training is complete, insert your image path and run inference.py, you can see the result.
+When model training is complete(or received a trained model), insert your image path and run inference.py, you can see the result.
 ```terminal
 python inference.py
 ```